 Fees, funding and budgeting

-While you are studying abroad you continue to be registered as a University of Bristol Student.
-If you are spending the full year abroad will pay reduced tuition fees to the University of Bristol and you will not pay any tuition fees to your host university abroad.
+While you are studying abroad you continue to be registered as a University of Bristol student.
+Spend the full year studying abroad and you will pay reduced tuition fees to the University of Bristol.
+You will not pay any tuition fees to your host university abroad.

-Check the tuition fees for full-time undergraduates on Study Abroad or Erasmus courses for information on the tuition fees payable to Bristol.
+Check the tuition fees for full-time undergraduates studying abroad for information on the tuition fees payable to Bristol.

 While you are studying abroad you continue to be registered as a University of Bristol Student.
-You will be abroad for a semester in your second year and you will pay full fees to Bristol.
+Spend a semester studying abroad and you will pay full tuition fees to Bristol.
 You will not pay any tuition fees to your host university abroad.

 Funding for placements